7edd/my-home/src/site/notes/Biological psychology.md

 -   Where visual info is first received and processed
 -   Assembles the bits of visual info into a ‘whole picture’
 ### Occipital lobe
+-   Receive information from both eyes, processes and interprets it
+-   Contains:
+-   Primary Visual Cortex
+-   Where visual info is first received and processed
+-   Assembles the bits of visual info into a ‘whole picture’

 ---